paulbmiller/document-scanner/README.md

 Then we use optical character recognition to read the information using Pytesseract.

 ## Input
-The images I used for input can be found in the *test_images* folder.
+The images I used for input can be found in the *test_images* folder which are high-resolution images taken from an Android phone in 3000x4000 resolution.

 ## Output
 The ouput text is written to files in the *out* folder.